-Prerequisites: None Corequisites: CUL 142 Available: Fall
+Prerequisites: None Corequisites: CUL 142

 This course is designed to provide an introduction to the culture of dining room service management.
-Emphasis is placed on dignity of service work, psychology of service, dining room organization, service delivery and modeling management roles in a dining room environment.
+Emphasis is placed on the dignity and psychology of service work, dining room organization/infrastructure, service delivery and modeling management roles in a dining room environment.
 Upon completion, students should be able to demonstrate an understanding of the guest/server dynamic and apply these principles in a dining room setting.